 If you’re one of those wondering “How do I make Landscape Mounds and Berms?” read on to get an answer.

-Mounds and Berm Landscaping Ideas – Design
+Landscape Berms And Mounds Ideas – Design

 Before building landscape berms or mounds, a landscape designer should first plan its design.
 You can also design it for yourself.
 Always consider the mound’s overall purpose in advance as well as the drainage patterns within your landscape.
 One “purpose” could be a spill containment berm.